visitscotland/vs-design-system/frontend/src/components/elements/video/Video.md

 ## Usage
 Use the video component to embed a YouTube video on a page.
 Video content is uploaded to YouTube and then displayed in our component using the YouTube API.
-The YouTube player has all the main YouTube controls to allow the user to interact with the video.
+The YouTube player has all the standard YouTube controls to allow the user to interact with the video.

 ### Default
 Include a YouTube `video-id` so the component knows which video to load.